-L. The Company and certain subsidiaries apply for the consolidated taxation system.
+L. The Company and certain subsidiaries apply for the consolidated taxation system and will transition from the consolidated taxation system to the group tax sharing system at the beginning of the next fiscal year.

 M. Hyperinflationary Accounting Adjustments

 As required by IAS 29, "Financial Reporting in Hyperinflationary Economies," the Group's consolidated financial statements include the operating results and financial condition of the Group's subsidiaries in the hyperinflationary economy, restated in terms of the measuring unit current at the end of the reporting period.